distribution/distribution/docs/deploying.md

     cat domain.crt intermediate-certificates.pem > certs/domain.crt

+### Let's Encrypt

+The registry supports using Let's Encrypt to automatically obtain a browser-trusted certificate.
+For more information on Let's Encrypt, see [https://letsencrypt.org/how-it-works/](https://letsencrypt.org/how-it-works/) and the relevant section of the [registry configuration](configuration.md#letsencrypt).

 ### Alternatives

 While rarely advisable, you may want to use self-signed certificates instead, or use your registry in an insecure fashion.
 You will find instructions [here](insecure.md).